DGNfinance/gitbook-docs/README.md

 * When **DRAGON price is over the peg**, new DRAGON are minted by the protocol to inflate the supply in an attempt to drive the price down towards the peg.
 These new DRAGON are allocated to DSHARE holders in the Boardroom, as a reward for their investment and trust in the protocol.
 This in turn increases the demand for and the value of DSHARE.
 * When **DRAGON price is at the peg**, no new DRAGON will be minted, keeping the supply fixed during this time.
 Since there will be no new supply coming in, the peg will be maintained indefinitely at this point unless there is a shift in demand.
 More buying pressure during this time will push the price back up above the DRAGON minting threshold.
 Conversely, more selling pressure will push the price below the peg.
 * When **DRAGON price drops below the peg**, the protocol will begin to mint DBONDs (up to a maximum debt limit).
 Experienced investors will have the ability to exchange their DRAGON for these DBOND, which they can then redeem for DRAGON at a premium above peg in the future.
 This removes DRAGON from the total supply, applying upward pressure on the price towards the peg.
 Besides this, investors who believe in the protocol's ability to maintain peg can just buy DRAGON to essentially purchase BNB at a discount to the market.
 Both of these incentives are intended to create upward pressure on DRAGON's price when under the peg so that the peg can be regained over time.
-DRAGON staking (xDRAGON), and other features of the protocol that will be discussed later, also help limit DRAGON supply and apply upward pressure on the price during this time.

 {% hint style="info" %}
 There are so many different ways you can utilize the mechanisms of the Dragon Finance protocol to earn yield.
 Pick a strategy that is right for you, based upon your own knowledge and experience.
 Even the most simple and basic of strategies can earn great returns, but feel free to experiment with more complex strategies as you learn how the protocol works!